-- Easily Memorable – Brands values shouldn’t be difficult to memorize by both employees and customers.
+- Easily Memorable – Brand values shouldn’t be difficult to memorize by both employees and customers.
 People should easily remember why they are working in your agency (employees) and why they are buying from you specifically (customers).
 If you keep your values honest, unique, and precise, and you abide by them, your audience will recognize that and appreciate it.
-And when people like somebody they share their enthusiasm with others which is exactly what you want for your marketing agency.
+And when people like somebody they share their enthusiasm with others, which is exactly what you want for your marketing agency.

 - Unique To Your Brand – Don’t just copy other brands’ values, make your own.
 There are certain things specific to your brand alone.
 After you’ve done your research, this uniqueness will come out, so use it to your benefit.
 Don’t be afraid to be unique; let that be something that will differentiate you from the competitors.
 This will be a good boost for your business.